Naanalla: Production

 Tarun Chandra took a break from his romantic films with this thriller film.

+Soundtrack

 Reception

 A critic from The Times of India wrote that "Director Dinesh Baboo has done a marvelous job with the script.
 He’s set an example of how best a thriller can be made without spoiling the story — a rarity in Kannada cinema".
 A critic from the IANS wrote that "It is an engaging tale with a brilliant narration coupled with finely tuned performances".
 A critic from Bangalore Mirror wrote that the film "is an engrossing watch for all kinds of audience".